-From finding yourself in the midst of a civil war to working undercover in a Chinese criminal gang, this one-day workshop will introduce you to life as an investigative human rights reporter or researcher.
+From finding yourself in the midst of a civil war to working undercover in a Chinese criminal gang, this ONLINE workshop will introduce you to life as an investigative human rights reporter or researcher.

 You may have noticed that Populism is getting quite… popular.
 In the last 20 years, populist parties in Europe have tripled their votes.
 By 2018, they were in government in 11 countries.
 Populist leaders now govern countries with a combined population of over 2 billion people.
 How did we get here?
 Where are we going?
 What’s at stake?

 Join us for an exclusive pre-screening of ‘A Private War’.
 We’re partnering with Women in Journalism for a Q&A afterwards with Matthew Heinemann and Paul Conroy, chaired by Eleanor Mills.